JorySmith/BlogProject/README.md

  - Entity Framework Core and C# code-first models for backend database setup and integration
  - Custom interfaces and services
  - Pagination using NuGet packages
  - Custom routing with URL slugs created with RegEx
+ - CI/CD between the code repo in GitHub and the web app host Heroku

  ## Build Steps
  1) Create models/C# classes: Blog, Post, Comment, Tag, and BlogUser